wger-project/wger/.github/pull_request_template.md

 ### Other questions

-* Do users need to run some commmands in their local instances due to this PR (e.g. database migration)?
+* Do users need to run some commands in their local instances due to this PR (e.g. database migration)?